The Benefits of Swimming Laps

 Swimming laps as a form of physical activity is one of the best ways to reap various physical and mental health benefits.
 When swimming laps, most pools are divided into lanes to help offer a controlled space for people of all fitness levels to stay healthy and active while enjoying a low-impact workout.
 Although swimming is a simple exercise for people of all ages and fitness levels, there are many physical and mental benefits.

-We've put together a list of the top benefits of swimming.
-Let's dive in!
+We've put together a list of the top physical and mental benefits of swimming laps.

 Lap Swimming Benefits

 - Burns calories and helps with weight loss